 - Water sewer backup: Covers damage caused by backup of the city water system through sink, tub, toilet and water drain.
 Costs an additional $12 per year.

-eRenterPlan touts itself as a one of the cheapest option for tenants who need renters insurance, but established competitors often provide cheaper rates.
+eRenterPlan touts itself as one of the cheapest options for tenants who need renters insurance, but established competitors often provide cheaper rates.
 In collecting sample quotes for a standard renters insurance policy, major insurers offered quotes that were easily cheaper than eRenterPlan.

 If you purchase an eRenterPlan policy and are concerned about making a claim, you may have slightly less to worry about given the decent reputation of its three underwriters: American Modern Insurance Group, American National Insurance Co. and Markel Corp.
-When you file a claim, you won't be making a claim with eRenterPlan but rather with one of these three insurers.
+When you file a claim, you won't be making a claim with eRenterPlan, but rather with one of these three insurers.